Gabbro29/Assignment-2/README.md

-# Second assigment of the R programming course
+# Second Assignment  of the R programming course
-In this repository you will find the assigment code in the file `cachematrix.R` in the folder `ProgrammingAssignment2`
+In this repository you will find the Assignment  code in the file `cachematrix.R` in the folder `ProgrammingAssignment2`